-There are many ways to explore the deserts surrounding Kulala Lodges – on guided walks and game drives, by quad bike, horseback and hot air balloon (closed between mid-January to mid-February).
+There are many ways to explore the desert surrounding Kulala Lodges – on guided walks and game drives, by quad bike, on horseback and by hot air balloon (closed between mid-January to mid-February).
 The three major attractions in the area are the Sossusvlei dunes, Dead Vlei with its tree skeletons and the 3-km long Sesriem Canyon.
-At night, you can enjoy incredible star-gazing with zero light pollution to distract you.
+At night, you can enjoy premium stargazing with zero light pollution to distract you.
 There are scenic sundowner tours and night walks where you can get a glimpse of the fascinating nocturnal species like dancing white lady spiders and scorpions which glow under UV lights.

-The local wildlife is highly-adapted to these arid conditions and you’re likely to spot the hardy ostrich, springbok and gemsbok as well as carnivores like the spotted and brown hyena or an occasional cheetah.
-Smaller species like the bat-eared fox and aardwolf can be seen at night or sundown when the desert starts to cool.
-The dune lark is only found in this area.
+The local wildlife is highly adapted to the arid conditions and you’re likely to spot the hardy ostrich, springbok and gemsbok as well as carnivores like the spotted hyena and brown hyena or an occasional cheetah.
+Smaller species like the bat-eared fox and aardwolf can be seen at night or at sundown when the desert starts to cool.
+The dune lark is endemic to this area alone.

 As part of the Wilderness Safaris collection, Kulala Lodges are very involved in community and conservation matters.
-Since setting up here in 1996, the land has been carefully rehabilitated back to its natural state–reintroducing wildlife and restoring the health of this dramatic but delicate ecosystem.
+Since setting up here in 1996, the land has been carefully rehabilitated back to its natural state by reintroducing wildlife and restoring the health of this dramatic but delicate ecosystem.
 There is an ongoing Small Carnivore Research Project focusing on bat-eared fox, aardwolf, black-backed jackal, Cape fox and African wildcat.

-By road: About 350 km south of Windhoek, it's a drive of just over 4½ hours via Solitaire.
-A 2WD will definitely get you there although a 4WD is preferable.
+By road: About 350km south of Windhoek, it's a drive of just over four-and-a-half hours via the small desert town of Solitaire.
+A 2WD will definitely get you there, although a 4WD is preferable.
 No self-drive activities are permitted once you're on the concession.

 Our Take on Little Kulala

 Superbly located, Little Kulala is without doubt the most luxurious lodge in this area.
-Together with its sister lodge, Kulala Desert Lodge, they enjoy private access to Sossusvlei which is a huge plus, especially in peak winter months when it can get crowded.
-Coupled with the Wilderness ethos of service excellence, superb comfort and responsible tourism, it’s a pleasure to recommend either – the difficulty of chosing which one rests with you!
+Together with its sister lodge, Kulala Desert Lodge, it enjoys private access to Sossusvlei which is a huge plus, especially during the peak winter months when it can get crowded.
+Coupled with the Wilderness Safaris' ethos of service excellence, superb comfort and responsible tourism, it’s a pleasure to recommend either – the difficulty of choosing which one rests with you!